Demagaa/mynotes/README.md

-Title: My Notes project
+# My Notes project

-This project is created mainly to show my ability to work with Spring Boot.
+This project is created to show my ability to work with Spring Boot.
 The application enables the user to manage his notes.
 User is able to add, delete and edit his notes in user-friendly graphical interface

+## Technologies

-Technologies: Spring Boot, local MySQL database, Bootstrap, Java 17
+Java 17, Spring Boot, Data JPA, MySQL, Bootstrap, Maven, Docker

-Launch:
+## Launch:

+Interaction with the service is implemented via web browser (http://localhost:8080/)

-In order to work properly program needs local MySQL database set up:
+Program needs MySQL database to be set up:

-Using the command line:

-1. If you do not already have the software, download MySQL Server and install the product.

-2. From the command line, create the database:

-create database spring_web_notes;

-3. Execute the following query to create a new user and grant privileges to the database rapidminer_server:

-grant all privileges on spring_web_notes.* to rmUser@localhost identified by 'pswd';

-With privileges granted, you have finished creating the WebNotes Server database.
-Record the username, password, and schema name and return to the installation instructions to complete the RapidMiner Server installation.

-4. Set up the connectivity setting in application.properties file

-Project status: improvement state
+Database is dockerized, run compose command in INFO/db-docker folder, this will configure DB container with some sample data:

+`docker compose up`

+Alternatively you can run .sql script located in db-docker/init folder and configure DB on your local server.
+Connectivity setting can be adjusted application.properties file (localhost:3308 and root account used by default).

+## Project status
+Improving stage